 The Investment Manager and its affiliates engage in financial advisory activities that are independent from, and may from time to time conflict with, those of the Fund.
 In the future, there might arise instances where the interests of such affiliates conflict with the interests of the Fund.
 The Investment Manager and its affiliates may provide services to, invest in, advise, sponsor and/or act as investment manager to investment vehicles and other persons or entities (including prospective investors in the Fund) which may have structures, investment objectives and/or policies that are similar to (or different than) those of the Fund; which may compete with the Fund for investment opportunities; and which may, subject to applicable law, co-invest with the Fund in certain transactions.
-In addition, the Investment Manager and its affiliates may themselves invest in securities that would be appropriate for the Fund.
+In addition, the Investment Manager and its affiliates and clients may themselves invest in securities that would be appropriate for the Fund.
+Furthermore, the Fund's participation in co-investment transactions in reliance on the Order may give rise to actual or perceived conflicts of interest among the Fund and the other participating accounts.
+For example, certain co-investment transactions may be more or less advantageous to the Fund relative to one or more other participating accounts.
+In addition, the Investment Manager may be incentivized to pursue a co-investment transaction for the Fund for reputational or other reasons that are not directly advantageous to the Fund.